6 Reasons Why Wedding Invitations Will Never Go Digital - HOW Design

-If there is one thing that probably won’t ever go digital, it’s wedding invitations.
-The long-held tradition of sending wedding invites to guests.
+If there’s one thing that probably won’t ever go digital, it’s the long-held tradition of sending wedding invitations.
 According to etiquette expert Lizzie Post, co-president of the Emily Post Institute, going paperless is not appropriate for a wedding—especially when keeping in mind they are kept as keepsakes, not to mention considering your older guests.
-Wedding invitations are alive and well on Etsy and at letterpress shops across the world who still print the old school way.
+Wedding invitations are alive and well on Etsy and at letterpress shops across the world who still print the old school way, and beautiful wedding invitation design is a surefire way to make your mark on the big day before the big day even comes.

 “Weddings are such an important event in a person’s life and for many people, this might be the only formal event thrown in their honor,” said Post.
 “A mailed invitation carries clout and sentimentality for such a revered event; the formality of the invitation reflects the formality of the event, and a physical representation of this event in the communication stage is still important, even if it’s a small wedding.”

-In celebration of print wedding invitations, here are some outstanding examples of wedding graphic design—and what makes them special.
+In celebration of print wedding invitation design, here are some outstanding examples of wedding graphic design—and what makes them special.

 1. Nothing beats a treasure hunt map

-Portland-based graphic designer Ian Collins designed his own wedding invites with his wife—by giving it an “In the Woods” touch.
-By using their home printer and a rented laser cutter.
+Portland-based graphic designer Ian Collins designed his own wedding invites with his wife.
+By using their home printer and a rented laser cutter, they gave their wedding invitation design an “In the Woods” touch.
 “Our wedding was in the woods, and we hoped the pop-up trees would give our prospective guests a taste of event they would be attending,” said Collins.
 “The RSVP card was perforated, which let the guest remove the response card and keep a handy map of the surrounding area.
 An accordion-style field-guide was also included, with illustrations done by my wife of local plants and animals.”

 2. Anecdotes illustrate a couple’s love story

-Dallas-based graphic designer Emily Holt says a perk of being a graphic designer is designing your own wedding invitations.
+Dallas-based graphic designer Emily Holt says a perk of being a graphic designer is creating your own wedding invitation design.
 “But the downside of being a graphic designer?” she asks, “you can design your own wedding invitations—and basically have to—I could have easily spent 50+ hours on mine, so I tried not to overthink things and keep it simple.”
 She explains how she dated her partner Brad for six years before getting hitched, so she wanted to incorporate their love story into the design.
 “I illustrated icons for major milestones in our relationship for the back of the main invitation.
 From there they’re a mix of simple, graphic patterns and my favorite color palette.”

 3. It’s a way to bring the wedding’s vision alive